Kyoungyoon: Early life and education

 Lee Kyoung-yoon was born on February 21, 2000, in Yeongdeok County, North Gyeongsang Province, South Korea.
 Kyoungyoon first dreamed of becoming a singer when he was in middle school after he heard Park Hyo-shin's "Beautiful Tomorrow".
 Before debuting as an idol, he had been training as an athlete and even formed a band where he was active as a guitarist and vocalist.

 After graduating from high school, Kyoungyoon entered the Department of Broadcasting and Entertainment at Global Cyber University.

 Career

-2019–2021: Dongkiz
+DKZ

 As a Dongyo trainee, Kyoungyoon was already part of group activities before his official debut.
-Kyoungyoon officially debuted on April 24, 2019, as part of the 5-member boy group, Dongkiz.
-Although the group has no assigned positions, he has been in charge of the vocals in the group.
+He officially debuted on April 24, 2019, as part of the 5-member boy group, Dongkiz.
+Although the group has no assigned positions, Kyoungyoon has been in charge of the vocals in the group.

 During the release of their song Fever, Kyoungyoon was unable to join the group activities due to health problems.
 However, he later resumed group activities upon the release of their next single All I Need Is You the following year.

-In June 2021, Kyoungyoon was cast in the EBS internationally co-produced series Beasts of Asia, his first main role on television.
-He was joined by his co-member Munik as part of its main cast.

 On December 30, 2021, "2021 (Memories)" was released where Kyoungyoon participated in writing the song.
 This was part of the group's end-of-the-year project single and would later become the last song of the group before the renaming.